 My father only came back to this story once.
-However, what he said did not quite fit into the normal survivor template.
+However, what he said did not quite fit into the typical survivor template.
 One can say that it deforms it a bit.
-I can tell you the story, although it is likely that after all these years I will not remember the exact details.
+I can tell you the story, although it is likely that I will not remember the exact details.

 Our surname, Stabbich, is my father's Americanized Polish Aryan surname, Stabicki.
-With this surname, my father came to the States, although his family name was completely different.
+My father came to the States with this surname, although his family name was completely different.

 My father's family lived in Warsaw.
 They were well assimilated Jews, but they observed the Jewish holidays.
 They belonged to the upper-middle class.
-It had some significance after the Germans invaded Poland because my grandfather was able to buy some real Aryan papers for my father and my aunt, who did not survive the war.
+It turned out to be important because when the Germans invasion of Poland my grandfather could afford to buy authentic Aryan papers.
+Both for my father and my aunt, who did not survive the war.
 The documents belonged to the deceased siblings from Kresy (the eastern part of the old Poland), where the Soviets burned their manor house and sent all survivors to the Gulag camps in Siberia.

-To reduce the risk, my father's sister lived elsewhere, but my father visited her frequently.
-Life went on as normal until mid-1943.
+To reduce the risk, my father's sister lived in another place, but my father visited her frequently.
+Life went on as usual until mid-1943.
 Then two misfortunes happened.
-My father's sister broke her leg and my father met Wacek.
+My father's sister broke her leg, and my father met Wacek.
 This broken leg caused my aunt to be grounded in her apartment.
-My father was busy with his underground activities, but he always found time to go shopping for her, because there was no one else to do it.
+My father was busy with his underground activities, but he always found time to go shopping for her because there was no one else to do it.

-And once on the street, he met Wacek.
-Wacek was the son of Mrs. Leokadia, who was a housekeeper in my father's parents' apartment.
-Mrs. Leokadia lived in the same tenement house and my father and Wacek played together when they were children.
+Once on the street, he met Wacek.
+Wacek was the son of Mrs. Leokadia, which was a housekeeper in my father's parents' apartment.
+Mrs. Leokadia lived in the same tenement house, and my father and Wacek played together when they were children.
 Then their ways parted, but they still knew each other.
 When the family moved into the ghetto, Mrs. Leokadia was supposed to take care of their apartment.

-One time he came and said he needed 10,000, and it had to be provided quickly, otherwise, human life would be in danger.
+One time he came and said he needed 10,000 It had to be provided fast, or else a human life would be in danger.
 Father told him to come again the same evening.
 It seemed that Wacek was an ordinary blackmailer.
 To get rid of such a person was almost impossible.
 Due to his false identification papers, my father could not involve the Home Army.
-Because of his sister's condition, the escape was out of the question.
+Because of his sister's condition, escape was out of the question.
 My father made a decision.
-When Wacek came again, my father told him to go with him to get the box with hidden gold, because he had run out of cash.
+When Wacek came again, my father told him to go with him to get the box with hidden gold because he had run out of cash.
 That night they started digging together in a nearby grove, as shown by my father.
-When the pit started to look a little too deep, my father pulled out a pistol and shot Wacek!
-Wacek looked completely surprised and managed to say "It's not what you ..." when my father shot a second time.
-My father finished digging the grave with the trembling hands, put Wacek into it, and covered it with the earth.
+When the pit began to look a little too deep, my father pulled out a pistol and shot Wacek!
+Wacek was completely surprised and managed to say: "It's not what you ..." when my father shot a second time.
+My father finished digging the grave with trembling hands, put Wacek into it, and covered it with the earth.

-Both my father and his sister seemed to have escaped the danger of the denunciation.
-My father involved his sister in the work with the Underground.
-She managed to get to Warsaw where she later died in the Warsaw Uprising.
+My father and his sister seemed to have escaped the danger of the denunciation.
+My father involved his sister in work with the Underground.
+She managed to get to Warsaw, where she died later in the Warsaw Uprising.
 My father was left alone in the world.
 After the liberation of Warsaw, he went there.
-The house in which they lived before the war was demolished, but he met Mrs. Leokadia.
-She was very happy to see him, and she said it was nice to see at least one person she knew who had survived the war.
+The house where they lived before the war was demolished, but he met Mrs. Leokadia.
+She was happy to see him and said it was nice to see at least one person she knew who had survived the war.
 Because neither her son, Wacek, nor her daughter survived.
 She took care of the parents' apartment until the Germans who began to move into the building threw her out.
 The time was hard.
 Wacek tried to find some jobs, but that was not always enough to pay all expenses.
-One time they risked being expelled from that place they lived.
-Fortunately, Wacek provided those 500 zlotys they had to pay to stay there.
+One time they risked being expelled from that place they lived, but fortunately, Wacek provided those 500 zlotys they had to pay to stay there.
 Wacek said then that he had met someone who would always help them, but he didn't want to say anything more.
-Even when they caught her daughter in a round-up, and she risked being sent to work in Germany.
-Someone said that it is possible to bribe one Volksdeutsch, but the bribe amount was a horrendous sum of 10,000 zlotys!
-Wacek said only that he would get it.
+Even when they caught her daughter in a round-up in the street and she had to be sent for slave work in Germany.
+Someone has told her that it was possible to bribe one Volksdeutsch, but the bribe amount was a horrendous sum of 10,000 zlotys!
+Wacek said he would get it.
 He went out and never came back.
-He wanted always to join the Underground.
-But they used him only for some leaflets' transportation errands.
+Wacek always wanted to join the Underground, but they used him only for some leaflets' transportation errands.
 Anyway, he felt and acted like a real conspirator.
 At least in his mind.
-And her daughter was taken away.

 My father realized that, in principle, Wacek never asked for money.
 That he always thanked him profusely for the money my father gave him.
-Only this last time he insisted very much, and he was in a hurry with these 10,000.
-But why did he never say anything about their financial situation?
-And why didn't he mention his sister?
+It was only this last time he pressed to get them, and he was in a hurry with these 10,000.
+But why did he never say anything about their financial situation, and why didn't he mention his sister?
 Was he afraid that my father would not believe him?
 Did it happen only because of Wacek's idea of conspiracy?
 Did my father really kill an innocent man who just wanted to save his sister from deportation?

 My father left Poland, but he did not forget Mrs. Leokadia.
 As soon as he could, he started sending her money.
 From her letters, he learned that her daughter survived the deportation and returned home.
-And that's how 30 years passed.
+That is how 30 years passed.

-But my father still felt guilty.
+My father still felt guilty.
 Finally, he wrote a letter to Mrs. Leokadia.
 He did not get an answer.
-He sent the second letter.
-Without an answer.
-So he sent a registered letter, which returned with the note "the recipient refused to accept the parcel".
+He sent the second letter and did not get any response.
+He sent a registered letter, which returned with the note that "the recipient refused to accept the delivery".